Linaro/website/_posts/current/blog/2023-07-03-unified-boot-on-qualcomm-rbx-development-boards.md

 {% include image.html path="/assets/images/content/unified-boot-using-u-boot.png" alt="Unified Boot using U-boot" %}

-In this mechanism, the existing bootloader chain on the Qualcomm Snapdragon device can be utilised “as is”.
+In this mechanism, the existing bootloader chain on the Qualcomm Snapdragon device can be utilised “as-is”.
 Here the u-boot is chainloaded as an Android boot image by Qualcomm’s  ABL bootloader.
 Then, using the U-boot, we can load a generic arm64 Linux kernel image.

 ## U-Boot